Mastagoon/you-might-like.../README.md

 # You might like...

-An AI-powered taste suggestion tool.
+An AI-powered taste suggestion tool built using SvelteKit.

 # TODO